adamsilver/fdpb/02-a-checkout-flow.md

 With Javascript, we can enhance the experience even more by hiding the billing address until the user unchecks the checkbox.
 This is a form of progressive disclosure which reduces noise in the interface.
 That is, we only show the fields when they are relevant to the user.

-To do this, we need to listen to the checkbox click event.
+To do this, we need to listen to the checkbox's click event.

 ```JS
 function CheckboxCollapser(checkbox, element) {